flatironinstitute/mountainlab-js/README.md

 To get started with the examples, clone and install the following two packages.
 The first is for generic utilities for working with electrophysiology datasets.
 The second is our spike sorting algorithm, MountainSort v4.

+For users following the recommended python installation (using apt-get)
 ```
 cd ~/.mountainlab/packages
 git clone https://github.com/magland/ml_ephys